#001: Classical mechanics as high entropy limit of quantum mechanics

 Notes on current and past attempts

-Prove or disprove the following conjecture: any sufficiently high entropy state can be approximated by a statistical mixture of Gaussian wave packets.
+Prove or disprove the following conjecture: any sufficiently high entropy state can be approximated by a classical statistical mixture.

 \[\rho \approx \int \hat{\rho}(q,p) |g(q,p)\rangle \langle g(q,p)| dq dp\]